unixwzrd/unixwzrd.github.io/html/resources.md

 ### AI Assisted Development Tools

-Of these tools, I personally use Cursor adn Windsurf.
-If I had to pick a best between them I would say I use Cursor mostly these days.
-These products are moving rapidly but I feel Cursor is more stable and has more features, its autocomplete almost knows my thoughts, it's amazing.

-- [Cursor](https://www.cursor.com/) - AI-powered coding assistant built into a fork of VSCode.
+I primarily use Cursor.
+These products move rapidly, but Cursor has been the most stable and useful fit for my workflow; its codebase awareness and autocomplete are especially effective.

+- [Cursor](https://cursor.com/) - AI coding editor with codebase-aware assistance, autocomplete, and agent workflows.
 I use this product.
 - [GitHub Copilot](https://copilot.github.com/) - AI-powered coding assistant.
-- [Windsurf - Codeium](https://codeium.com/) - AI-powered coding assistant built into a fork of VSCode.
-I use this product

 ### General AI Resources